armyofevilrobots/aoer-plotty-rs/README.md

 [`vsk`]: https://vsketch.readthedocs.io/en/latest/index.html

 ## Changelog
+* 0.4.1.
+Added a new "GotoTen" fill pattern, like you used to do on the good old C-64.
 * 0.4.0.
 Breaking release, but for a good reason; we've got a better hatching interface!
 I've added even more hatch patterns, including a fast hexagon pattern that optimizes well, and